SAMIA-CLOUD/miniproject/README.md

 **What is it?** Create the DIRECTORY(ies),if they do not already exist.
 **Why do you do it?** It is used to create new directories.
 A directory, referred to as a folder in some operating systems, appears to the user as a container for other directories and files
 **How do you do it?** mkdir linuxCommands

+* Command Name: **cp**
+  **What is it?** is a command-line utility for copying files and directories.
+The cp command will also create the new file as part of the operation.
+  **Why do you do it?** Copy SOURCE to DEST, or multiple SOURCE(s) to DIRECTORY.
+  **How do you do it?** cp sam.txt mike.txt the file sam.txt is copied to a new file called mike.txt.